Greek Islands

 Trip Itinerary

 We begin the tour on the famous island of Mykonos.
 The picturesque Chora (main village) is also the island’s main port.
 Windmills on the hill, whitewashed houses, and blue-domed churches welcome you to the Cyclades.
 The Chora is noisy at night.
 Therefore, our tour hotel is a 15 minute walk from town, overlooking sweeping Magali Ammos Beach, allowing us both access and peaceful separation.
-We’ll gather in the early evening for our welcome meeting followed by dinner together.
+We’ll gather at 15:30 for a get acquainted meeting, then a guided walking tour/orientation of the Chora with our local guide Antonis, followed by dinner together.

-Our first full day begins with a free morning for personal explorations.
+Your morning is free to further explore the island, take an excursion, or relax on the beach or by our hotel’s infinity pool.
 This afternoon we will venture by boat to the nearby sacred island of Delos.
-Delos was the birthplace of Apollo & Diana and the seat of the Delian League in ancient times.
+Delos was the birthplace of Apollo and the seat of the Delian League in ancient times.
 Today the island hosts the best Greek ruins in the Aegean.
 We will explore its many secrets with Antonis.

 After breakfast we will take a ferry to Naxos.
 Often overlooked for more famous neighbors, Naxos boasts a storied history, reflected in Venetian and Frankish archeological sites, and a beautiful and varied landscape of mountains, valleys, and beaches.
 Naxos is famously the greenest of the Cyclades.
-After settling into our hotel we’ll embark on a guided tour and orientation of the Chora, finishing up with sunset at the famous Portara (the remaining gate of the temple of Apollo, beautifully situated on a peninsula.
-Will complete our Naxos introduction with a seafood feast in a harbor front taverna.
+After settling into our hotel we’ll embark on an orientation of the Chora, finishing with sunset at the famous Portus (Gate) of Apollo, and then a seafood dinner in a local taverna.

 Nastasia Village Hotel (3 nights)

-Today we will enjoy a half-day island tour with our local guide Evi.
-On our excursion we will stop in a charming Naxian village, visit a local pottery studio, see Mount Zes (highest in the Cyclades), see an unfinished marble Kouros (statue); and many scenic vistas.
-We’ll finish our day with an early dinner at an olive mill and museum.
+Today we will enjoy a half-day island tour with our local guide.
+On our excursion we will stop in a charming Naxian villages, visit a local pottery studio, see Mount Zeus (highest in the Cyclades), visit an unfinished marble Kouros (statue), marvel at the Cyclades oldest church, and many scenic vistas.
+We’ll finish our day with a demo and tasting, combined with early dinner, at an olive mill and museum.

 Free Day